 When you arrive, you'll have the opportunity to go through some of these tunnels, discover obscure nooks, and learn what the life of a resistance soldier is like here.
 By the time everything was said and done, there were more than 250 kilometers of tunnels intersecting all throughout Cu Chi and the neighboring territories.
 Try using the smokeless stoves that the Vietnamese soldiers used to cook on if you like.
 Also, you may not want to miss attempting to fire the AK-47, one of the weapons employed in the fight, if you're feeling very daring or curious.

-6. Stroll along Nguyen Hue Walking Street on foot
+6. Stroll along Nguyen Hue Walking Street on Foot

 Nguyen Hue Street is located in District 1 of Ho Chi Minh City, which is separated into several districts that are far apart from one another.
 On April 29, 2015, Nguyen Hue Walking Street was formally inaugurated.
-As per schedule, automobiles are still permitted to travel along Nguyen Hue street on weekdays, but on Saturday and Sunday from 6 pm to 1 am, all types of vehicles are not permitted.
+As per schedule, automobiles are still permitted to travel along Nguyen Hue Street on weekdays, but on Saturday and Sunday from 6 pm to 1 am, all types of vehicles are not permitted.
 There are tons of things to do in Saigon in this area, as this is the city's tourism center.
 Tall buildings on each side of the street are home to a vibrant nightlife scene, boutique stores, restaurants, and bars.

 Live street performances, festivals, and a water fountain with a light display are also all held here in the evenings.
 To escape the oppressive heat, you may both go for a walk, take a picture, or plan a date with a special someone.
-Note up Apartment 42, which is soaked in mossy greenery and packed with hip cafés, if you wish to sip, eat, and take in the ambience of the central neighborhood.
+Note up Apartment 42, which is soaked in mossy greenery and packed with hip cafés, if you wish to sip, eat, and take in the ambiance of the central neighborhood.

 7. Visit the War Remnants Museum